Free Will in Ancient Thought

 5. According to the Stoics, the division of the soul threatens the unity of the person and obscures the responsibility we have for our supposedly nonrational desires.
 It invites the thought that what we are essentially is only the rational part of the soul, which nevertheless cohabits in the body with an unruly, nonrational animal soul and its animal desires.
 It invites the thought that it is our responsibility to tame this unruly animal, establish the rule of reason in ourselves, and thus create a unified person.
 It is not our responsibility, but a mere fact of life, that we are confronted and have to deal with this often very strong and beastly animal soul and its crude desires.
 Against this the Stoics argue that this supposedly nonrational, animal part of our soul with its supposedly nonrational, animal desires is the creation of our mind in the following sense.
 It is not that we have these desires naturally, because we have a nonrational part of the soul.
 It is our mind which produces these irrational and often monstrous desires.
 It is a sheer piece of rationalization to invent a nonrational part of the soul and to devolve on it the responsibility for such desires.
 They are actually of our own making, because it is our mind or reason which produces them as a result of its beliefs and attitudes.

-The Stoics think the tripartite theory is based on misunderstanding of "irrational and often monstrous desires."
-These desires do not belong to an irrational and animal part of the soul.
+The Stoics think the tripartite theory is based on a misunderstanding of "irrational and often monstrous desires."
+These desires do not belong to a nonrational and animal part of the soul.
 They are products of reason and our false beliefs about what is and is not good.

 7. In contrast, the Stoics believe that in the course of our natural development, we undergo a much more radical metamorphosis.
 When we are conceived and in our embryonic state, we are plantlike.
 Our behavior is governed by a nature (physis), φύσις, physis, noun, "nature" as the behavior of plants is.
 When the embryo is sufficiently developed, the shock of birth transforms this nature into a nonrational soul.
 We become like animals, acting on the prompting of nonrational desires, on nonrational impulse.
 But, as we grow up, we develop reason.
 We come to have concepts and begin to understand how we function and why we behave the way we do.
 But this reason is not, as in Aristotle and in Plato, a further, additional part of the soul.
 It is the product of a complete transformation of our innate and nonrational soul into a rational soul, a reason or a mind.
 This transformation also turns the nonrational desires, with which we grew up and which motivated us as children, into desires of reason.
 Once we are rational beings, there are no nonrational desires left.
 They have all become something quite different.

-The Stoics too think that reason develops as children become adults, but they think that the nonrational soul in children is transformed into a soul with reason and no nonrational parts.
+The Stoics too think that reason develops as children become adults, but they think the nonrational soul in children is transformed into a soul with reason that has no nonrational parts.

 ὁρμητικός, hormētikos, adjective, "impetuous, impulsive"